 - Comply with all other applicable University policies, State and Federal laws, including for example: copyright law as discussed by the US Copyright Office and UW Madison Copyright Infringement Policy, and the student code of conduct.

 - Protect access credentials.
 If user credentials are compromised, whether caused by the user or not, the service provider reserves the right to disable the credentials and require the user to obtain new uncompromised credentials.

 II.
-UW-Madison Google Apps Use
+UW-Madison Google Workspace Use

 - Maintain the integrity of your data files, including performing regular back-ups.
 Do not rely on Google or UW-Madison to back-up your data.
 UW-Madison is not responsible for lost data.